wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 ### Test the API

 Your user needs authenticating to test these new endpoints.
-So first make sure you get your JWT token by sending a `POST` request to the `http://localhost:8080/api/login_check` with your fixtured users credentials.
+So first, make sure you get your JWT token by sending a `POST` request to `http://localhost:8080/api/login_check` with your fixtured users credentials.

-Once you've copied your JWT, update the type to be a `GET` request, and the URL to be `http://localhost:8080/api/alerts`.
+Once you've copied your JWT, update the type to be a `GET` request and the URL to be `http://localhost:8080/api/alerts`.
 You need to provide a header with the key `Authorisation` and the value as `Bearer <JWT>` replacing `<JWT>` with your token.

 The list Alerts endpoint returns a JSON array, which you can see in the Postman example below:

 ![An example of listing alerts through Postman](/content/blog/how-to-build-an-on-call-application-with-react-native-and-symfony/list-alerts.png)

-Let's keep that alert in the state it is currently using it later when testing the mobile application.
+Let's keep that alert in its current state and use it later when testing the mobile application.

 You've built an API; it's now time to create the mobile application.